 Private booths and open classrooms for taking online classes

-We have prepared classrooms for online classes that can be used when there are online classes before or after face-to-face classes.
-The target classrooms vary depending on the semester.
-Please check the useful website for Waseda University students such as "Sapoeni".
-The individual booth-style classrooms have large desks divided into individual spaces by partitions on three sides, so we recommend using them for classes where speaking is the main focus.
-Power outlets are also provided for each seat.
-At Waseda Campus, there are open classrooms in the form of individual booths in Building No. 7 (3rd and 4th floors), Building No. 10 (3rd and 4th floors), and in the basement of Building No. 22.
-Please check each faculty/graduate school's website for precautions when using individual booths and the location of available classrooms.
+We have classrooms available for online classes that can be used when you have online classes before or after in-person classes.
+The classrooms available vary each semester.
+Please check the Waseda University student information website "Sapoeni" for details.
+The individual booth-type classrooms are partitioned on three sides, with a spacious desk separated as a personal space, and are recommended for classes that primarily involve speaking.
+Power outlets are provided at each seat.
+On Waseda Campus, individual booth-type open classrooms are located in Building 7 (3rd and 4th floors), Building 10 (3rd and 4th floors), and the basement of Building 22.
+Please check the respective faculty/graduate school websites for important points regarding the use of individual booths and the location of available classrooms.

 A classroom set up for taking online classes (Photo: Room 308 Building No. 10 Waseda Campus)